 The Company leases and occupies two buildings in Carlsbad, California at a total monthly rental of \$30,000.
 The Company's executive offices and distribution facility are located in 14,595 square feet of space located at 2714 Loker Avenue West (the "2714 Space") and the Company's pre-clinical research group and laboratories are located in 8,547 square feet at 2732 Loker Avenue West (the "2732 Space").
-The lease on the 2714 Space commenced April 1996 and has a term of 69 months.
-The lease on the 2732 Space commenced in December 1993 and has a term of 81 months.
+The lease on the has a term of 81 months.
 Both leases have clauses providing for rent increases at various points in time during the term of the leases.